 In our bid to continue supporting organisations around the globe with their payment security and PCI compliance, we are delighted to have established a presence in South Africa.
-Signing our first reseller contract with Ninzi-Connect demonstrates our commitment to supporting the country’s enterprise business space with its payment security needs.
+Signing our first partner contract with Ninzi-Connect demonstrates our commitment to supporting the country’s enterprise business space with its payment security needs.

 The move into South Africa was driven by a number of factors.
 Firstly, it is clear that there is a keen focus on data and payment security in the region, a focus that will continue to grow as a result of the country’s Protection of Personal Information (POPI) Act.
 POPI – along with the GDPR regulations – legislate a new approach to governing personal data as well as security.
 This means businesses are taking a more robust approach to payment card security, to ensure they are fully compliant.